thaondc-mbzuai/4F/README.md

-This reposipoty is for project: Free-finetuning face-swapping framework.
+This repository is the draft for the project: Free-finetuning face-swapping framework.

 ## Requirements
 ```python